oursky/django-material-demo/README.md

 2. Run `make create-superuser` to create an account to access the admin site

 ## Dev Workflow
+- `cd django_material_demo`
+- Run `make -C components start` to build components.
-- Run `make start` to start the web server.
-Then go to http://127.0.0.1:3000/admin to see the demo website
+- In another terminal, run `make start` to start the web server.
+Then go to http://127.0.0.1:3000/polls to see the demo website
 - Run `make migrations` then `make migrate` for model migrations
 - Run `make clean` to remove the docker containers